bt5153msba/bt5153msba.github.io/material/syllabus.md

 ### Course Policies

 #### No Late Policy
+* You can use 2 late days, with up to 2 late days per submission including assignments and group projects.
+* Once you have used all 2 late days, penalty is 25% for each additional late day.
-Homework assignments will be posted on the website on Wednesdays and will be due the following Wednesday (listed in the course schedule).
-No homework assignments or project milestones will be accepted for credit after the deadline.
-If you have a verifiable medical condition or other special circumstances that interfere with your coursework please let us know as soon as possible by sending an email to the lecturer.
+* If you have a verifiable medical condition or other special circumstances that interfere with your coursework please let us know as soon as possible by sending an email to the lecturer and TAs.

 #### Collaboration Policy
 We expect you to adhere to the University Honor Code at all times.
 Failure to adhere to the honor code and our policies may result in serious penalties, up to and including automatic failure in the course.